YangD17/3275Devoir1/README.md

 thisisanexampleofthecodeintextform

- thethethethethethethethethethethe
+_thethethethethethethethethethethe (offset by 1)

-in this example the offset would be of length 3 as "the" is 3 letters.
+in this example the offset would be of length 3 as "the" is 3 letters and so the concatenations of the would move 3 times.
 Note: 'thisisanexampleofthecodeintextform' would be entered as input in binary form by user and 'the' in text form

 Usage: